drachenwald/dw-30-year/reg/index.md

 </div>

 A **25% deposit will be required** to secure your spot for the event.
-After that, you may pay in whatever installments you wish, so long as the full balance has been received by **30 April 2023.**
+After that, you may pay in whatever installments you wish, so long as the full balance has been received by **30 April 2023.** Reservations will be confirmed **in order of payment/deposit received**, not in order of filling in the form.

 Any cancellations received up to and including 30 April 2023 will be refunded in full, while any cancellations received from 1 May 2023 onwards will not be refunded except in cases of illness or at the discretion of the event stewards.
 Requests for discretionary refunds will be evaluated after the event.